brfNZ/learning_frameworks/tao/README.md

 That's the calculation.
 It's normal base-3 conversion—each position represents a power of 3, you multiply the digit (0, 1, or 2) by that power, then add them all up.

+In the tracker code:
+Solid line (Yang) = 0
+Broken line (Yin) = 1
+Dashed line (Old Yin/changing) = 2

+However, in traditional I Ching:
+Yang is often represented as 3 (solid line, unbroken) Yin is often represented as 2 (broken line)
+Old Yang (changing) is 9
+Old Yin (changing) is 6

+The tracker uses 0, 1, 2 because it's simpler for base-3 calculation and maps evenly to the 81 verses.